US provides missiles, renews pledge to defend Philippines

 He expressed hope for the continuance of a key security agreement that allows American forces to train in large-scale combat exercises in the Philippines.
 Duterte moved to abrogate the Visiting Forces Agreement with the U.S. early this year but later delayed the effectivity of his decision to next year, a move welcomed by O’Brien.

 He said the U.S. stands with the Philippines in its effort to protect its sovereign rights in the South China Sea.
-The Philippines announced last month that it would resume oil and gas explorations in or near the Reed Bank, which lies off the country’s western coast but is also contested by China.
+The Philippines announced last month that it would resume oil and gas explorations in or near Reed Bank, which lies off the country’s western coast and is also claimed by China.

 “They belong to the Philippine people.
 They don’t belong to some other country that just because they may be bigger than the Philippines they can come take away and convert the resources of the Philippine people.
 That’s just wrong,” O’Brien said.